The Three-Fund Portfolio prioritizes simplicity in diversification by owning the whole world in just three low-cost index funds.

 Other Versions

 Larimore does not recommend a specific percentage of bonds.
 Instead, he suggests that you should select the percentage according to your age, goals, timeframe, and risk tolerance.
-Larimore asked that I choose 20% bonds as a reasonable starting point, but you can also customize the percentage to your own needs.
+20% bonds is his preference as a reasonable starting point for comparison purposes, but you can also customize the percentage to your own needs.

 Author